P86/cheet-sheet/Cloud.md

 An identity with access to resources in the subscription.
 Can be attached to a lot of subscription.

 ### Resource group
-A container that holds related resources for Azure solution
+A container that holds related resources for Azure solution.
+Is assigned to subscription and region.